 From 1984-2009, the Enterprise provided water service pursuant to the terms of the 1984 Water Settlement Agreement and Master Water Sales Contract, which established the basis for water rates to be charged to those customers (Wholesale Customers).
 The Master Water Sales Contract expired on June 30, 2009.
 The Commission and the Wholesale Customers approved a Water Supply Agreement (WSA) effective July 1, 2009 (the contract was restated and amended by the SFPUC on December 11, 2018).
 The WSA has a 25-year term from July 1, 2009 with two options for five-year extensions.
 The existing 184 million gallons per day (mgd) Supply Assurance continues under the WSA and no increase in the Supply Assurance will be considered before December 31, 2028.
 During the period from 2009 to 2028, the WSA limits the quantity of water delivered to Retail Customers and Wholesale Customers from the watersheds to 265 mgd.
 Under the WSA, annual operating expenses, including debt service on bonds sold to finance regional system improvements and regional capital projects funded from revenues, will be allocated between Retail Customers and Wholesale Customers on the basis of proportionate annual water use.
 The original WSA stated the Wholesale Customers' share of net book value of existing regional assets as of June 30, 2009 would be recovered on level annual payment over the 25-year term of the WSA at an interest rate of 5.13%.
 The 25-year term repayment obligation was settled in February 2013.
-The Wholesale Customers made an early repayment to the Enterprise of the outstanding balance of \$356.139 as discussed further in the
+The Wholesale Customers made an early repayment to the Enterprise of the outstanding balance of \$356,139 as discussed further in the "BAWSCA Early Repayment" Section 5.03 of the WSA.
+The WSA continues much of the rate setting, accounting, and dispute resolution provisions contained in the expired contract, and has emergency and drought-pricing adjustment provisions.

 Notes to Financial Statements

-June 30, 2020 and 2019
+June 30, 2021 and 2020

 (Dollars in thousands, unless otherwise stated)